 That was part of a yearlong experiment that Antero Garcia, now an assistant professor at Stanford Graduate School of Education (GSE), undertook several years ago while he was teaching ninth-grade English at South Central High School in Los Angeles.

 Seeing how much his students relied on their smartphones to connect with each other, he began exploring ways to incorporate these and other devices into his teaching.
 He shares his experience in a new book, Good Reception: Teens, Teachers and Mobile Media in a Los Angeles High School.

-We talked to Garcia about how mobile devices are shifting the culture of school campuses, what students can learn about trust and relationships in such a digitized environment and the role teachers can play in that process.
+We talked to Garcia about how mobile devices are changing the culture of school campuses, what students can learn about trust and relationships in this digitized environment and the role teachers can play in that process.

 Many teachers have a no-cell-phone policy in the classroom, but you take issue with that approach.
 Why?